HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 # Project Part 2: Data interpretation (20 points)

-In addition to submitting your python notebook, please submit a word document or pdf that addresses the following.
+In addition to submitting your Python notebook, please submit a word document or pdf that addresses the following.

 Please write one paragraph that describes in your own words what your plots show.
 This paragraph should answer the following questions: How do temperature and precipitation evolve over time?
 What evidence suggests that temperature and precipitation are or are not changing through time?

 You can get up to four bonus points for embedding figures you produced via your python script into your word document.
 To get the bonus points, you must include a caption that describes the figure below each figure.